the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_water_sensor/_index.md

 14-09-2021,08:50:27,100
 ```
 *`EC` and `100` will differ depending on your data type and measured data*

+### [Extend the Polling]

+{{< code-action "Finally, implement the functionality to poll data in increments over a perioid of time." >}}

+{{< aside "Tip" >}}
+Eventually we'll be polling data every 15 minutes for 24 hours.

+But for now, make sure your implementation is well abstracted.
+That way you can run small tests to see if it works.
+This will also aid you as you test the `.csv` functionalites.

+*e.g. Try polling every 15 seconds for a full minute.
+What should you see as an output?*
+{{< /aside >}}

 {{< checkpoint >}}
 Before moving on, demonstrate your fully functioning `sensor_interface.py` file.